anilkharde/Project-3/README.md

 The objective was to predict whether a customer is interested in a caravan insurance policy from other data about the customer.
 The data was supplied based on a real world business problem and was imbalanced.
-Stratified sampling was done to avoid over or underfit.
-Logistic Regression, Random Forest, XGBoost, Neural Network and SVM algorithm were implemented.
+Stratified sampling was done to avoid over or underfit. multicollinearity was present in the data.
+Dependent columns were removed based on cutoff for corelation coefficient  Logistic Regression, Random Forest, XGBoost, Neural Network and SVM algorithm were implemented.
 AUC score was 74% and Fbeta score was 0.35.